apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/040-lesson-2-run-queries-with-ansi-sql.md

     +----------+-------------------+-----------+----------+--------+----------+-------------+
     1 row selected

-Once the users get an idea on what data is available by exploring it directly from file system , views can be used as a way to take the data in downstream tools like Tableau, Microstrategy etc for downstream analysis and visualization.
+Once the users know what data is available by exploring it directly from the file system, views can be used as a way to read the data into downstream tools such as Tableau and MicroStrategy for analysis and visualization.
 For these tools, a view appears simply as a “table” with selectable “columns” in it.

 ## Query Across Data Sources